ac000/sprotly/README.md

 ## Architecture

-sprotly uses a multiprocess non-blocking I/O event driven model.
+sprotly uses a multiprocess, multi-threaded architecture.

-When started, sprotly will fork a worker process for each cpu in the system.
+When started, sprotly will fork a listen process for each cpu in the system.
-These *worker* processes handle all the network I/O. They use *epoll(7)* for a scalable I/O event notification facility.
+These *listen* processes wait for new client connections and hand them off to a *worker* thread.

 For the actual sending/receiving of data to/from client/proxy it uses the *splice(2)* system call which has the potential to allow for zero copy I/O.

-This in general should make sprotly pretty efficient.
 However it does make sprotly somewhat file descriptor hungry requiring *six* fd's per connection. i.e

     1 - peer socket
     2 - peer pipe read end